FusionAuth/fusionauth-site/site/_posts/2021-06-15-sunfinity-fusionauth-python.md

 **Matthew:** Currently we have a single OpenNebula KVM virtual machine of Debian 10 running FusionAuth with the builtin Elasticsearch.
 We have a separate PostgreSQL VM for all our custom postgres databases including FusionAuth.
 We have not yet experimented with a high availability setup for FusionAuth but it's coming soon.
 FusionAuth is sitting behind an Debian 10 HAProxy load balancer which performs SSL termination and proxies into the FusionAuth HTTP port 9011 with proper `X-Forwarded` headers.

 Once an app authenticates via haproxy->FusionAuth we receive a JWT that is then used in all API requests.
 Those API requests are NOT sent through haproxy but directly to the Kong API Gateway (a separate external IP) where JWT validation and specific backend access is tightly controlled.
 Kong and Konga are on a separate Debian 10 KVM virtual machine but share the same PostgreSQL VM with its own "kong" database.
 All web farms are Debian 10 and nginx.
-API code utilizes PostgreSQL, MySQL and MongoDB for databases and Redis for caching and pub/sub queues.
+API code utilizes PostgreSQL, MySQL and MongoDB for databases and Redis for caching and messaging queues.

 **Dan:** Any general feedback/areas to improve?